Louwrensth/Fundamental-Constants/README.md

 ## Fortran (2008+)

-Because π is not already commonly provide to Fortran via standard library it is providede here as well for convenience.

 The fortran header files are suitable for version 2008 and up because of the use of `iso_fortran_env` to refer to the defined data type (`real64`).

+Because π is not already commonly provided to Fortran via standard library it is provided here as well for convenience.

 The constants are found in the `codata` (`mathematical_constants`) module name: